 Conclusion – is Amex Gold worth it?

-The sign-up bonus of 20,000 Membership Rewards points is EASILY the most generous incentive available on a free UK charge or credit card.
+The sign-up bonus of 20,000 Membership Rewards points is EASILY the most generous incentive available on a free UK loyalty credit card.

-As well as the bonus, the two free airport lounge passes and £120 of Deliveroo credit are well worth having.
+As well as the bonus, the four free airport lounge passes and £120 of Deliveroo credit are well worth having.

-For day to day spending, 1 point per £1 is middling, although the 10,000 point bonus for spending £15,000 in a year would increase your average rate sharply if you achieved it.
+For day to day spending, 1 point per £1 is middling, although the 12,500 bonus points you can earn each year based on your spending increase your average ‘points per pound’ rate sharply.

 The application form for Amex Gold can be found here.